Standard FTC Disclosure: This post contains affiliate links for products or services, including from Amazon.com. Read full disclosure here.

 ~1/3 C Cane Sugar or any sweetener of your choice

 ~Any type of milk of your choice.

 Boil 4 C of cold filtered water in a non-reactive pot.
 Crush cardamom pods and add all the shells and seeds into the boiling water.
 Let boil for about 30 seconds.
 Then, add the rest of the spices and tea leaves and lower the heat down to simmer for about a minute.
 Add sweetener and milk.
 Take if off the heat immediately.
 Strain and drink.
-Although this recipe starts out with 4 C of water, it yields less than that.
-I don’t know why.
-It’s a mystery.
+Although this recipe starts out with 4 C of water, it yields less than that since some of it evaporates.